How is chocolate made?

 Not only does dark chocolate add a more complex flavour profile, its lower sugar and fat content balances against the other fats and sugars that you’ll probably be using in your cooking and baking.

 Enjoyably bitter and dark (with minimum 70.4% cocoa solids), this all-purpose chocolate can be used in ganaches, sauces, ice creams, pralines and precise chocolate work – such as moulding hollow figures, and intricate decorating.

-The Valrhona Guanaja bar's minimum 70% cocoa solids boast rich fruit, coffee and molasses notes, which add complexity to your baking and chocolate work.
-This bar comes scored into five 50g pieces, making it easy to break apart and use in your cooking.
+The Valrhona Guanaja chips' minimum 70% cocoa solids boast rich fruit, coffee and molasses notes, which add complexity to your baking and chocolate work.
+This pack comes in two available sizes, making it easy to use for both home and professional baking.

 Valrhona Caraibe dark chocolate chips are balanced and velvety, with notes of almond and roasted coffee – perfect for using in baking.
 The moulded chocolate chips come in a bean shape and are easy to weigh and quick to melt.

 Dark Chocolate Ice Cream Petits Fours Recipe